vbhat1976/terraform-workshop/exercises/04/README.md

 State is not always stored in a file local to the config.
 If you have another project's state file accessible, you can use the remote state data type to parse remote state with interpolation like everything else.
 Within this directory, there is  a folder called `other_project`.
-This folder contains a terraform project that has already generated resources, and so it has a populated tfstate file for us to reference.
+This folder contains a Terraform project that has already generated resources, and so it has a populated tfstate file for us to reference.
 If you run the following in the current directory, you will get an output from the statefile in `other_project`, not the bucket created by this project.